-NATIVE PEOPLES OF SAN JUAN COUNTY
+INDIGENOUS PEOPLES OF SAN JUAN COUNTY

-San Juan County is home to both the Navajo, or Diné, and the Ute people who have called this area home since about A.D.
+San Juan County is home to both the Navajo, or Diné, and the Ute Mountain Ute people who have called this area home since about A.D.
 1300.

 The Navajo tribal government was established in 1923 to meet the increasing demands of oil companies wishing to lease Navajo land for exploration.
-Many Navajo artisans create exquisite silverwork, basketry and weaving which are recognized throughout the world.
+Many Navajo artisans create exquisite silverwork, basketry and weaving which are recognized throughout the world. mavajo-nsn.gov

-mavajo-nsn.org

-The Ute community of White Mesa is a sub-agency of the Ute Mountain Ute Tribe which is headquartered in Towaoc, Colorado.
-Ute crafts-people make beautiful beaded items as well as traditional cradleboards and flutes which have been used by native people for centuries.
+The Ute Mountain Ute community of White Mesa is a sub-agency of the Ute Mountain Ute Tribe which is headquartered in Towaoc, Colorado.
+Ute Mountain Ute crafts-people make beautiful beaded items as well as traditional cradleboards and flutes which have been used by native people for centuries. temountainutetribe.com

-mutemountainutetribe.com